-Is Taylor Swift Performing Her Kanye Diss Track At The VMA’s?
+Is Taylor Swift Performing Her Kanye Diss Track At The VMAs?

 A post shared by Taylor Swift (@taylorswift) on

-If you happen to have been living under a rock last Summer, then allow me to catch you up.
-Taylor Swift publicly condemned Kanye West for not approving comments he made about her in one of his songs at the start of 2016.
-Months later, Kim Kardashian released Taylor Swift’s recorded phone call with Kanye, which revealed that she was at least partially aware of the provocative lyrics Kanye West had penned about her.
+Last year, Taylor Swift publicly condemned Kanye West for not approving comments he made about her in one of his songs.
+Months later, Kim Kardashian released Taylor Swift’s recorded phone call with Kanye, which revealed that she was at least partially aware of the provocative lyrics that Kanye West had penned about her.
 Because of this, Taylor Swift’s good girl image was called into question, and she all but disappeared from the spotlight.

 Taylor Swift first asked to be “excluded” from the narrative, but now, one year later, Taylor Swift has cryptically addressed the issues in song.
 For now, at least, Taylor’s fans will have to be satisfied with the video for “Look What You Made Me Do,” which debuted near the beginning of the live broadcast.